Attractive Incentives For Housing Development

 High Demand?
 Here’s Why.

-In addition to the aggressive investment in economic development, which will continue to drive increased demand for housing, a recent survey shows that Pittsburg is already feeling the impact of the shortage of affordable quality homes.
+In addition to the aggressive investment in economic development, which will continue to drive increased demand for housing, survey’s shows that Pittsburg is already feeling the impact of the shortage of affordable quality homes.

 - Two-thirds of Pittsburg’s workforce live outside of Pittsburg and commute to the city each day